mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 Instead, the `leftMap` function comes as an extension method of the Cats `Bifunctor` type class.
 When the type class is instantiated for the `Either` type, it provides many useful methods as `leftMap`, which eventually applies the given function to a `Left` value.

-Finally, the `OptionalValidatingQueryParamDecoderMatcher[T]` returns the result of the validation as an instance of the type `Validated[E, A]`. [`Validated[E, A]`](https://blog.rockthejvm.com/idiomatic-error-handling-in-scala/#4-advanced-validated) is a type coming from the Cats library representing the result of a validation process: If the process ends successfully, the `Validated` contains instance of type `A`, errors of type `E` otherwise.
-Moreover, we use `Validated[E, A]` in opposition of `Either[E, A]`, for example, because it accumulates errors by design.
+Finally, the `OptionalValidatingQueryParamDecoderMatcher[T]` returns the validation result as an instance of the type `Validated[E, A]`. [`Validated[E, A]`](https://blog.rockthejvm.com/idiomatic-error-handling-in-scala/#4-advanced-validated) is a type coming from the Cats library representing the result of a validation process: If the process ends successfully, the `Validated` contains instance of type `A`, errors of type `E` otherwise.
+Moreover, we use `Validated[E, A]` in opposition to `Either[E, A]`, for example, because it accumulates errors by design.
 In our example, the _matcher_ returns an instance of `Validated[ParseFailure, Year]`.

 Once validated the query parameter, we can introduce the code handling the failure with a `BadRequest` HTTP status: